ESPRI-Mod/nctime/docs/usage.rst

 *******************

 ``nctime`` uses a multiprocessing interface.
-This is useful to process a large amount of data, especially in the case of ``axis`` subcommands with file checksum computation.
+This is useful to process a large amount of data, especially in the case of ``axis`` subcommands with the time axis calculation.
 Set the number of maximal processes to simultaneously treat several files.
-One process seems sequential processing.
-Default is to use all available CPU processes (as returned by ``multiprocessing.cpu_count()``).
+One process seems sequential processing (the default).
+Set it -1 to use all available CPU processes (as returned by ``multiprocessing.cpu_count()``).

 .. code-block:: bash